EbbaBusch/EITF05/README.md

 # Web Security / EITF05
+### Project Structure ###
+In this project we have 2 different root folders.
+The regular root, which contains the finished webshop with protection against XSS, CSRF and SQL injection, and the unsecureroot, which contains a version susceptible to all attacks used for demonstration purposes.

 Instructions for generating the database from dump.sql if you have a xampp setup:
 These instructions assume that **mysqladmin** is located in **xampp\mysql\bin\mysqladmin.exe** and mysqld in **xampp\mysql\bin\mysqld.exe**.
 It also assumes that the root user is called "root" and the webshop folder is placed in **xampp\mysql\data\webshop**

 **It is important that your system has mysql as PATH variable, otherwise the commands will not work**
 ## WARNING ##